Healthy sleep in old age

 smartsleep Schlafmagazin: Auftreten von Schlafstörungen nach Alter

-2. Sleep in old age
+2. Sleep in advanced age

 Natural changes in sleep structure